 In this post, we will discuss the options available to skip/disable software Inventory on a particular folder or drive.
 Skip Disable Software Inventory on a specific Folder.

 Software inventory enabled on the wrong folder/s, or Drive/s can make your life miserable as a ConfigMgr administrator.
 We had a bad backlog issue because of the incorrect configuration of the software inventory.

 Loads of people in the ConfigMgr community (real world) don’t use software inventory at all.
 They’ve better methods like Asset Intelligence etc.. to do the work.
 So before enabling software inventory, it’s always better to check whether it’s required or not.

 Note (Just to give background) – \Sinv.box\BadSinv folder:: This folder stores corrupted software inventory files.
-A backlog of files can indicate problems with specific clients, with management points, or with the network, causing data corruption.
+A backlog of files can indicate problems with specific clients, management points, or networks, causing data corruption.

 Following are the details which will help you to configure software inventory properly.

-Increase the Max file size settings in child primary servers to ~25 MB (as per the requirement in the environment ) to cater the FULL inventory.
+Increase the Max file size settings in primary child servers to ~25 MB (as per the requirement in the environment ) to cater to the FULL inventory.
 Goto

 HKEY_LOCAL_MACHINE\SOFTWARE\Wow6432Node\Microsoft\SMS\Components\SMS_SOFTWARE_INVENTORY_PROCESSOR Increase “Max File Size” to 25 MB or whatever as per design.